Social Security Is Taxable? How to Minimize Taxes

 4. Maximize your charitable contributions

-Unlike RMDs, QCDs don't count toward your AGI, which means the contributions aren't tax deductible either.
-However, each individual can use a QCD to donate up to $105,000 tax-free to a qualified charity in 2024.
-(The annual QCD limit is indexed for inflation).
-You can also use up to $53,000 of a QCD to make a one-time donation to a Charitable Remainder Trust (CRT) or Charitable Gift Annuity (CGA).
+A QCD won't provide a tax deduction, but this type of distribution doesn't create taxable income either.
+And the amount you give may be able to count toward your RMD for the year, assuming you do the QCD before taking all of your RMDs.
+Each individual can use a QCD to donate up to $108,000 tax-free to a qualified charity in 2025 (the annual QCD limit is indexed for inflation).
+You can also use up to $54,000 of a QCD to make a one-time donation to a Charitable Remainder Trust (CRT) or Charitable Gift Annuity (CGA) in 2025.

 2. Consider shifting income investments